Dry martini, shaken not stirred: Cracking the physics of Bond's martini

 Ice and the importance of shaken versus stirred

-Chilling is vital: neat or almost-neat spirits are hard to drink at room temperature and chilling keeps the alcohol cold until it hits your esophagus, where it starts to evaporate, making it easier to drink.
+Chilling is vital: neat or almost-neat spirits are hard to drink at room temperature and chilling keeps the alcohol cold until it hits your oesophagus, where it starts to evaporate, making it easier to drink.
 Ice is also vital for one other factor: melting water produces the infusion of unattached H2O that snips open the esters.

 Shaking the alcohol mixture with ice, as opposed to heretically stirring it, is probably one of the best ways to chill the cocktail.
 The best would be to put the ingredients plus glassware in the freezer beforehand and then add some merely cool or room-temperature water while mixing, but the use of room-temperature ingredients and ice in a shaker might produce more meltwater and yield a "wetter" and - accepting the theory of ester-snippage - potentially more flavoursome cocktail.